Medical Contribution by Paulette Browne, M.D., Ph.D.

 Dr. Browne: “Being healthy is always great!
 You want to make sure you’re not eating too many soy products, stay away from herbal therapy, reduce your caffeine intake, and avoid high mercury fish like tuna, shark, and swordfish.
 You can also track your fertility with ovulation predictor kits that you can get at the drugstore.
 These predict when you release the egg and when your (luteinizing hormone) LH levels begin to rise.
 The egg is released 2 days later so your most fertile time is after that LH surge.
 I’d recommend intercourse every other day at that time.”

-Q: Is your practice LGBTQ-friendly?
+Q: Is your practice LGBTQIA+-friendly?

 Dr. Browne: “We certainly are!
 We offer treatment for all couples, as well as singles.
 We help our male couples find a gestational carrier and a donor egg, and for female couples we have a treatment plan called co-IVF.
 With co-IVF, one partner undergoes the egg retrieval and the other partner has the egg that we fertilize in her uterus.”